NitinJuyal1610/Ticket-Ease/readme.md

 ## Features

+- **System Architecture:** Built with Node.js, Express.js, and MongoDB, the ticketing system integrates with an email service provider for notifications.

+- **Development Environment Setup:** Backend tools, dependencies, database connections, and email service provider are installed and configured.

-- User Registration and Authentication: Users can create accounts and log in to the ticketing system.
-User authentication is implemented to ensure secure access to the application.
+- **User Registration and Authentication:** Users can create accounts and securely log in using authentication tokens or JWT.

+- **Role-based Access Control:** Different roles (e.g., admin, support agent, customer) are defined with access permissions.

-- Ticket Management: Users can create new tickets by providing detailed descriptions of the issues they are facing.
-Support agents can view and manage tickets assigned to them.
-Ticket status can be tracked (e.g., open, in progress, resolved).
-Users and support agents can add comments and updates to tickets to track their progress.
+- **Ticket Management:** Users can create detailed tickets, view and manage assigned tickets, and track ticket status and updates.

-- Role-based Access Control: The ticketing system implements role-based access control (RBAC) to manage user roles and permissions.
-Administrators have additional privileges to manage roles, assign permissions, and modify access control rules.
+- **Ticket Assignment:** Support agents can claim and assign tickets, allowing for reassignment if necessary.

-- Notifications: Email notifications are sent to users when their tickets are created, updated, or resolved.
-Users receive notifications about important updates and comments on their tickets.
+- **Ticket Updates and Notifications:** Email notifications are sent to users for ticket creation and updates.
+API endpoints provide access to ticket history and comments.

-- Knowledge Base Integration: The ticketing system integrates a knowledge base or FAQ section to provide self-help resources for users.
-Users can search and access relevant articles to find solutions to common issues before creating tickets.
+- **Error Handling and Security:** Informative error messages, input validation, and secure authentication and authorization practices are implemented.

+- **Testing and Documentation:** Unit and integration tests are written, and API endpoints are documented for clarity.

+- **Deployment and Performance Optimization:** Backend components are deployed on hosting platforms, with monitoring and logging for performance optimization and issue troubleshooting.

-- Implemented Considering MVCS (Model Views Controller Services) Architecture  & Typescript Classes
+- **Implemented Considering MVCS** (Model Views Controller Services) Architecture  & Typescript Classes

 ## Tools Used